 WE were heartened to get a great response to our Young Farmer of the Year category in this year’s West Cork Farming Awards, and this week we’re delighted to announce our three finalists.

-They are Declan Collins from Dunmanway; Pat Burke from Timoleague and Stewart Jennings from Leap.
+They are Declan Collins from Dunmanway; Pat Burke from Timoleague and Stewart Jennings from Rossmore.
 There’s no getting away from the challenges facing the sector at the moment.

 In recent weeks, farmers have had to react to low grass supplies caused by the drought, and they’re facing into a winter with increased energy costs, after already being hit with epic fertiliser price hikes.

 And then there’s the ambitious climate tar- gets the sector must deliver.

 But farmers are resilient, and our finalists all have a hugely positive outlook on the sector and their individual futures.